tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

-#### Pillow Book of Unspoken Dreams

-This slim book, bound in delicate cloth, looks like the sort of novel or collection of moral stories that might be read by a young noble of Axis or Glitterhaegen.
-The book always tells the story of an exiled prince (or princess) named Regret, and the tale always begins with young Regret awakening on the shore of the Midland Sea after a shipwreck.
-The story then relates how Regret obtained his or her heart’s desires – and these desires are always the secret, unspoken desires of the reader.
-In effect, the book records and reflects the unspoken dreams of the reader, describing exactly what they truly want (even things they are unwilling or unable to admit to themselves).
-So, in one version of the story, Regret might seek out fortune; in another fame; in another, Regret might discover he really, really wants to murder his brothers and claim his mother’s throne; in yet another, Regret might want to ensure that no-one ever, ever finds out she’s a secret spy for the Lich King.

-The only person who is immune to the book’s effects (other than exceedingly strong-willed entities, or those who have somehow conquered, eliminated or already achieved all they desire) is the book’s owner.
-When the owner reads the book, they can read the innermost desires of the last person to read it.

-So, you want to persuade the local duke to help you?
-Get him to read this book, then get it back and read it.
-Assuming none of the duke’s servants took a peek, you’ll find the tale of Regret echoes the duke’s desires.

-**Quirk:** Become convinced that you are, in fact, Regret, and be consumed with the desires currently described in the book.

----

 #### Scroll of Darkness

 This mind-blasting scroll reveals the secrets of the Dark Gods.
 The scroll is only a few pages long, but you find yourself reading it again and again, and each reading brings new insights into the nature of life and death.
 As long as you possess the scroll, you have a3-point skill related to knowledge of evil deific figures.